PurdueDualityLab/SoKReDoS-ASIACCS25/regex-engine-analysis/README.md

 - `scripts/`: Harnesses and Dockerfiles for the nine language runtimes we test.
 See below.
 - `results/`: Contains the results of our experiments.
 - `sl-regex-corpus/`: The super-linear regex corpus we use in our experiments with corresponding input strings.
-Both full dataset and 1000‑regex sample used in the paper are available.
+Both the full dataset and the 1000‑regex sample used in the paper are available.
 - `plot.py`: Plots the performance of regex matching in old vs. latest engines in different programming languages (Figure 5 in the paper).
 You need to have `matplotlib` and `numpy` installed to run this script.

 ### Inside `scripts/`

 - One sub‑directory per language (e.g., `python/`, `java/`).
 Each holds:
   - There are two Dockerfiles, one is for the older version of the language runtime, and the other is for a newer version (i.e., before and after the ReDoS defense was possibly introduced).
-Naming convention is `Dockerfile.<version>`.
+The naming convention is `Dockerfile.<version>`.
   - Small helper scripts to measure the time taken to match each regex in our corpus against each corresponding input string.
 - `experiment.sh`: The main script to run the experiments.
 The results are saved in the `results/` directory as JSON files in each language sub‑directory.
 -